 Last month, San Diegans were shocked to hear about a local man stabbing two on-duty firefighters who were attempting to treat an injured man.
-While we wish the recovering firefighters the best of luck in their recovery, it’s worth looking at what kind of charges and penalties the attacker, Ryan Allen Jones, will face.
-Vista violent crimes lawyer Peter M. Liss is here to explain what could happen to Mr. Jones.
+While we wish the recovering firefighters the best of luck in their recovery, it’s worth looking at what kind of charges and penalties the attacker, Ryan Allen Jones, will face after committing assault and battery on firefighters.
+Violent crimes lawyer Peter M. Liss is here to explain what could happen to Mr. Jones.

-Criminal cases like these are always a challenge, but a Vista violent crimes attorney can help fight the accusations to ensure you get the best possible outcome for your situation.
+Criminal cases like those involving assault and battery on firefighters are always a challenge, but a violent crimes attorney can help fight the accusations to ensure you get the best possible outcome for your situation.
 If you are accused of a crime, please contact Peter M, Liss at (760) 643-4050 to schedule a free initial consultation.

 Creative Commons Image courtesy of UK Ministry of Defence